 In Yukon Solitaire, technically, only one card may be moved at a time.
 However, within the Tableau, if there are other cards on top of the card being moved, they all come along for the ride.
 Piles can sometimes grow very long.
 If not a King, the source card must be moved onto a target card that is bottom-most in a pile, next in rank to the source card, and of the opposite color.

-When a card that is directly atop of a hidden card is moved, the hidden card is automatically brought into play by turning it face-up.
+When a card that is directly on top of a hidden card is moved, the hidden card is automatically brought into play by turning it face-up.

 Since the King has no next-in-rank, it can't be moved to another pile, so it must be moved only into a vacant column.
-It's important to note that the King is that only rank that is allowed to be put into a vacant column.
+It's important to note that the King is that only rank that is allowed to be put into an empty column.

 One card at a time may be sent to the Foundations.
-The game also allows a card to be played in the opposite direction, provided that it's too a legal location.
+The game also allows a card to be played in the opposite direction, provided that it's too a valid location.